-The New Zealand stock market was up on Wednesday morning.
+The New Zealand stock market was up on Tuesday, but the Australian was down.

 At 12:05pm, the NZX50 index was up 13 points, or 0.4%, at 3528 on turnover of $42 million.

 Across the Tasman, the ASX200 was down 16 points, or 0.3%, at 4554.